AlenaGM/viarushka/README.md

 # Viarushka

-Viarushka is a training project built during the 8th week of code-learning at [ITGirlSchool].
+A training project built during the 8th week of code-learning at [ITGirlSchool].

 The task was to create a webpage using a provided [Figma layout] and following the BEM methodology.
 <br><br>